Willamette Zone Fishing

-Monday hydrological data shows the river flows below Bull Run at 375cfs, a gauge reading of 7.85 ft.
+Tuesday hydrological data shows the river flows below Bull Run up significantly from a week ago to 1,120 cfs, with a gauge reading of 8.81 ft and a water temperature of 52° F.

 SANTIAM RIVER (NORTH FORK): steelhead, Chinook, trout

 Fish can be found throughout the river, but are more concentrated in the upper sections (Mehama to Packsaddle), where summer steelhead can find cooler water.
-Counts at Willamette Falls as of early September show just around 21,700 summer steelhead had entered the upper basin.
-Of those, over 3,370 made it above Stayton on the North Santiam through the end of August.
+Counts at Willamette Falls as of Oct.
+23 show around 22,900 summer steelhead had entered the upper basin.
+Of those, around 4,050 made it above Stayton on the North Santiam through Oct.
+18, including several hundred just in the last two weeks.

 CAUTION: The section between Shelburn and Green’s Bridge remains hazardous for boaters because of downed trees and multiple side channels.
 Better bets are the floats below Green’s Bridge and above Stayton.